Hoo-dkwozD/Khanina/README.md

 3. Edit `resources/body.json` with your request template (leave empty for GET requests).

 4. Place your prompt Excel files in the `prompts/` directory.
-Prompts should start from row 2, column 2.
+Prompts should start from cell B2 and progress downwards.

 ### Attack Phase